 Each Wednesday through Saturday from 4:00 to 6:00 PM is happy hour.
 Dine-in parties can get half off the price of pizzas during this time.
 Wednesdays, in particular, are even better because this discount is offered all night long.

 During the EatLafayette campaign, diners have several options for specials at Bread & Circus.
-During lunch, customers can select from the three by-the-slice pizzas at a discounted price of $1 per slice (Be aware: the slices are huge.).
+During lunch Tuesday-Friday 11 a.m. - 2:30 p.m., customers are treated to $1 pizza by the slice (Be aware: the slices are huge.).
 During dinner service Wednesday - Saturday from 6 - 10 p.m., guests purchasing an entree can get a free split (187 mL) of Tiamo Prosecco with purchase of main entree.
 For the Saturday brunch shift from 11 a.m. - 2:30 p.m., the special is a complimentary order of The Original Bounut (boudin filled donut).
 Don't forget you have to mention EatLafayette to receive any of the above deals.

 Bread & Circus Provisions is located at 258 Bendel Road in Lafayette.
 They are open every Tuesday through Friday from 11:00 a.m. to 3:00 p.m. for lunch, every Wednesday through Saturday from 6:00 p.m. to 10:00 p.m. for dinner, every Saturday from 11:00 a.m. to 3:00 p.m. for brunch, and on Saturdays, beginning at 10:00 p.m. there is a special menu that changes every week and goes on until late into the night.